Albert Göring: Books

 In 2006, British author James Wyllie published a double biography The Warlord and the Renegade.
 Göring was also covered in the 2011 book Rettungswiderstand (Resistance to save) by German historian and Holocaust survivor Arno Lustiger.

-Göring's humanitarian efforts were recorded by William Hastings Burke in the book Thirty Four (ISBN 9780956371201).
+Göring's humanitarian efforts were recorded by William Hastings Burke in the book Thirty Four.
 A review of the 2009 book in The Jewish Chronicle concluded with a call for Albert Göring to be honoured at the Yad Vashem memorial; however, Yad Vashem subsequently announced that Göring would not be listed as Righteous Among the Nations, stating that although "[t]here are indications that Albert Goering had a positive attitude to Jews and that he helped some people," there is not "sufficient proof, i.e., primary sources, showing that he took extraordinary risks to save Jews from danger of deportation and death."

 Documentaries

 Göring was the subject of film documentaries, the first and most extensive being The Real Albert Goering, produced by 3BM TV and broadcast in the United Kingdom in 1998.
 The documentary was picked up by the History Channel for foreign distribution and made its way to other countries, notably the United States, during the early 2000s.
-Roughly a decade later, William Hastings Burke produced a documentary based on his book, and in 2014 Véronique Lhorme's Le Dossier Albert Göring was broadcast on French TV.
+Roughly a decade later, William Hastings Burke produced a documentary based on his book, and in 2014 Véronique Lhorme's was broadcast on French TV.

-In January 2016, German TV channel Das Erste broadcast the docudrama Der gute Göring (The Good Göring) with Barnaby Metschurat as Albert Göring and Francis Fulton-Smith as his brother Hermann.
+In January 2016, German TV channel Das Erste broadcast the docudrama (The Good Göring) with Barnaby Metschurat as Albert Göring and Francis Fulton-Smith as his brother Hermann.
 In 2018, Emmanuel Amara directed La liste Goring ("Göring's List") for Toute L'Histoire.
 A BBC Radio 4 documentary entitled The Good Göring, also broadcast in January 2016, featured an investigation of the life of Albert Göring by British journalist and broadcaster Gavin Esler.